testxio/testx-quickstart/README.md

-testx sample project
+Web ART base project
 ====================

-A library for executing MS Excel based, keyword driven tests with Protractor.
+This project is meant to serve as a starting point for MS Excel based, keyword driven tests with Protractor.
 It is possible to use it without MS Excel as well, but Excel provides a very powerful computational platform, that makes everything a lot easier.
 Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.

 ## Prerequisites